 If you want a practical estate that’ll put some sports cars to shame you should check out the S4 and RS 4 models.
 These come with powerful petrol V6 engines and will blast from 0-62mph in less than five seconds but keeping their tanks brimmed will put a serious hole in your wallet.
 They also cost more than £45,000 and £60,000 respectively – without adding some expensive must-have options.

 All but the entry-level 1.4-litre petrol cars can be fitted with a quattro four-wheel-drive system to provide extra grip in slippery conditions.
-The standard front-wheel drive setup is surefooted enough however, and can easily deal with a leaf-covered country lane or a few centimeters of wintry slush.
+The standard front-wheel drive setup is surefooted enough however, and can easily deal with a leaf-covered country lane or a few inches of wintry slush.

-The A4 Avant might be boxier than the standard car but it’s still just as easy to drive around town.
+The Audi A4 Avant might be boxier than the standard car but it’s still just as easy to drive around town.
 The pillars between the windscreen and front doors don’t create any large blind spots at junctions and its larger rear windows give you better rear visibility than in the saloon.
 You also get front and rear parking sensors across the range to help make it easy to park.

 It’s even pretty comfortable over rutted inner-city roads.
 Its suspension soaks up bumps and irons out potholes reasonably well – even in sporty Black Edition models with their larger 19-inch alloy wheels.

-You can get it with lowered sports suspension for £325 to make it feel a little livelier on tight twisty roads but it makes the A4 Avant feel less settled on rough surfaces.
+You can get it with lowered sports suspension for £325 to make it feel a little livelier on tight twisty roads but it makes the Audi A4 Avant feel less settled on rough surfaces.
 The Adaptive Sports suspension is a much better upgrade – it absorbs bumps even better than the standard setup and stops the Avant’s body from leaning in tight corners.
 It costs £600 on S Line and Black Editions cars and £900 on SE and Sport versions.